Xilinx/Vitis_Libraries/docs/src/guide/combine_split/combine_split_unit.rst

 .. image:: /images/combine_unit.png
    :alt: Combine Unit Structure
-   :width: 80%
    :align: center

 .. image:: /images/split_unit.png
    :alt: Split Unit Structure
-   :width: 55%
    :align: center

 The Combine Unit primitive is used to combine two or more streams into one wider stream.
-And the Split Unit is used to one big stream into several thinner streams.
+And the Split Unit is used to split one big stream into several thinner streams.
 Due to different numbers of input streams of combineUnit / output streams of spiltUnit.
 Four versions of combine/split unit are provided, including:

 - 2-stream-input combine unit